-It is crucial to avoid overcooking this beauty, otherwise, you will miss the opportunity to experiment with its texture and amaze your guests with its eye-catching color.
+To cook romanesco, you can choose between many methods.
+It is crucial to avoid overcooking this beauty; the best romanesco should be minimally cooked and keep its firmer texture.
+Otherwise, you will miss the opportunity to experiment with its texture and amaze your guests with its eye-catching color.

-Steaming or boiling your broccoli?
+Steaming, sautéing, boiling, or roasting your broccoli?
 I prefer steaming.

 If steaming: In a saucepan, set two fingers of water to boiling and put a metal or bamboo colander on top of the saucepan.

-Place the florets on top of the colander and put a lid on top, leave them for 2 minutes.
+Place the romanesco florets on top of the colander and put a lid on top; leave them for 2 minutes.

 If Boiling, put 4 cups of water to boil.
-When the water is bubbling with big bubbles, add the broccoli florets and take them out after 30 seconds.
+When the water bubbles with big bubbles, add the broccoli florets to the boiling water and take them out after 30 seconds.
 Just blanch them.